You won’t believe how good Italian pot roast is! This slow cooker beef roast is sure to become a family favorite. And it’s easy!

 - 3 to 4 pounds boneless chuck beef roast, large pieces of fat trimmed off

 - ½ teaspoon ground black pepper

 - 1 large onion, cut in half and sliced into half moons

 - 2 large carrots, cut into 1 inch pieces

 - 1 large celery stalk, cut into 1 inch pieces

 - ½ teaspoon dried oregano

 - ¼ teaspoon dried thyme

 - 1 can (15 oz) no-salt-added tomato sauce

-- 1 jar (12 oz) roasted red peppers, drained and chopped
+- 1 jar (12 oz) roasted red peppers, drained and chopped (see note)

 - Heat oil in large skillet over medium high heat.
 Mix flour, salt, and pepper.
 Cut beef roast into 4 large pieces, coat in flour mixture, and sear until browned on all sides, about 4 minutes per side.
 Place in slow cooker.